vazome/PowerShellScripts/README.md

 ## [Export Distribution (mailing) Groups with Related Users](Exchange/ExportDistributionGroupsWithRelatedUsers.ps1)
 This is simple.
 One thing that you need is enough rights to launch below mentioned commands.
-If it fails and gives you errors like "-Filter is not recognized", try to use
+If it fails and gives you errors like "-Filter is not recognized", try to use:
 ```
 Add-PSSnapin Microsoft.Exchange.Management.PowerShell.SnapIn.
 ```